brantje/webspy/README.md

 * Powerful plugin system to ease extension and customization
 * Easy installation and zero administration

-Installing Uptime
+Installing WebSpy
 -----------------

-Uptime 3.2 requires Node.js 0.10.25
+WebSpy 0.5 requires Node.js 0.10.25
  and MongoDB 2.1.
 Older versions provide compatibility with Node 0.8 (Uptime v3.1) and 0.6 (Uptime v1.4).

 To install from GitHub, clone the repository and install dependencies using `npm` and `bower`: